cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 I understand, however that there can be various reasons for missing class and that connectivity issues do occur.
 If you miss class for whatever reason, all the information will be available to you on the course Blackboard site, including:
 * Class materials, including hands-on activities, which are publicly available via Github (link will be provided in Blackboard).
-* Classes will be recorded in Zoom, and the video posted to Blackboard.
-* A shared document will show information from each class period, including questions asked and links to additional reference information discussed in class.
-The Document will be accessible in MS Teams.
-* All assignments will be posted to Blackboard and in the Shared Document.
+* All assignments will be posted to Blackboard.

 #### _Presentations_